 In addition to assets, the Statement of Net Position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The government has no items that qualify for reporting in this category.
+The government has deferred outflows related to its pension plan reporting.

 In addition to liabilities, the Statement of Net Position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The government has items that qualify for reporting in this category.
 Accordingly, the items are reported in the government-wide Statement of Net Position and the governmental funds balance sheet.
 These revenues are from the following sources: current and delinquent property taxes and various receivables for intergovernmental shared revenues, which do not meet the availability criteria in governmental funds.
+The Town has deferred inflows related to pension plan reporting.
 These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.